-Dental Bridge is a form of Restorative Dentistry and Cosmetic Dentistry.
-If you can’t save the natural tooth either with gum disease treatment or root canal therapy, your next solution to restore your oral health would be to have the tooth removed and get a Dental Bridge which will perform the same function.
-A Dental Bridge will fill the gap created by missing teeth.
-Made up of two or more crowns for the teeth, a Dental Bridge consists of an anchor to the surrounding teeth and a false tooth that fits between to fill the gap.
-A Dental Bridge is permanent, meaning it will not be difficult to eat, as they will not come loose or move around.
+A Dental Bridge is a form of Restorative Dentistry and Cosmetic Dentistry that can fill the gap of missing teeth and function as natural teeth.
+A Dental Bridge consists of an anchor to the surrounding teeth and a false tooth that fits between to fill the gap.
+A Dental Bridge is permanent, meaning it will not be difficult to eat, as it will not come loose or move around.

 The benefits of dental bridges include: